 Saban, an assistant coach under Bill Belichick when he was with the Cleveland Browns, helped the Southeastern Conference maintain its perch as college football's premier football league.

-Initially anchored by menacing defenses, four of which led the nation, the Saban-era Crimson Tide have produced dozens of players for the NFL, including many drafted in the first round.
+Initially anchored by menacing defenses, four of which led the nation, the Saban-era Crimson Tide has produced dozens of players for the NFL, including many drafted in the first round.